HackXIt/JiraTagger/README.md

 - [x] Statistics about the process (Issues left, issues skipped, issues done, Time Estimate for issue list based on current session performance (i.e. AVG of time-taken per issue in current session))
 - [x] Application and issue window will always stay on top, unless minimized. _(There's a lot of unnecessary details in the right side-bar of Jira, so that's where I decided to position the application)_

-## Practice

-I found it helps to use Notepad++ to have the `jira_tagger_state.json` open while editing.
-Notepad++ does not interfer (no file lockings or similar) and also automatically asks for a reload of the file if something changes.

-That way I can copy the comment text of previous issues and paste it in the comment field.
-The unicode encoding is automatically handled when done so.

 ## How to run

 You need `poetry` to run this application and somewhat of a modern python version, since who knows what these dependencies require.